scizen9/kpy/docs/README.md

 Documentation for SEDM Software
 ===============================

+The documentation is based on sphinx v1.3+.
+Be sure you have this installed (if you use Ureka, you will).
 To generate the documentation, cd into kpy/docs and execute:

     #> make clean
     #> make html